PolpOnline/monitor/README.md

 Then run the project with cargo run and copy the cookie key to the .env file in the backend directory.

+Cd into the both frontend and back end directories and run the following commands:
 ```bash
 cd src/frontend
 nixpacks build .
 cd ../backend
 nixpacks build .
 ```
-and then run the command provided by Nixpacks to run the images.
+Then run the command provided by Nixpacks to run the images.

-Remember to set the environment variables as `.env` won't be copied to the Docker container.
+Remember to set the environment variables while deploying to prod as `.env` won't be copied over to the Docker container.

 ## Development